didillysquat/VTK2022/README.md

 There are a couple of options for removing low quality bases and adapters.

-> **Exercise**: Have a look at a couple of the options: [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [fastp](https://github.com/OpenGene/fastp). [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
+> **Exercise**: Have a look at a couple of the options: [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [fastp](https://github.com/OpenGene/fastp) and [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
 Specifically, see if you can resolve any differences between the programs.
 Is one easier to use than the others?
 Do they all have the same functionality?
 Let's say you want to remove adapters and trim for quality score at the beginning and end of the read at a phred score of 20.

 [What is a phred score?](https://en.wikipedia.org/wiki/Phred_quality_score)

 I've worked with each of these over the years.
 For ease of use and speed, I like fastp.

+> **Exercise**: Although we downloaded all of the sequencing files from all of the boström samples, we're only interested in those samples that are HeLa cells.
+Delete the SymLinks you created that relate to the U20S cells.
+Do you remeber where to find the information about which SRRs relate to which samples?
+Do you remember the bostrom_meta.csv file that I created.
+Perhaps you could look in there also?

-> **Exercise 9**: Install fastp and run it on each of your samples.
+> **Exercise**: Install fastp and run it on each of the samples.
 Set the quality threshold to 20.
+Think about where the outputs from running fastp will go.

+## part 6: Nextflow!
+Let's be honest, running fastp once on each of the samples is super annoying.
+I guess we could generate a bash script to do it for us, but that would be pretty complicated and it would likely run in parallel, and we'd still have to manually take care of the directory structures for the results, and keep track of which versions of the software we used etc. etc. etc. And this was just for one bioinformatic tool!
+A typical pipeline may have upwards of 10 tools used in sequence, with the outputs combined in certain ways.

+What if I told you there was a better way?!

+There is!
+It's called [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html).

+> **Exercise**: With Ben's help, write a Nextflow script that will do what we've just done.
+What do you think?
+If you were to continue with bioinformatics, would you invest the time to learn Nextflow.
+What are some of the other benefits of working with Nextflow?

-## Part 6: Getting files in and out of the server
+## Part 7: Getting files in and out of the server
 Obviously, there will be many occasions where you want to either load files on to the server, or take files off of their server.

 We will cover that now.

 The most common way to do this is using [scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) (secure copy).

-> **Exercise 10**: Inspect the output of fastp.
+> **Exercise**: Inspect the output of fastp.
 Pull down the html file to inspect it.

-## Part 7: preparing the reference
+## Part 8: preparing the reference

-> **Exercise 11**: Discuss: What do you think is the next step after pre-processing?
+> **Exercise**: Discuss: What do you think is the next step after pre-processing?
 It's important to have a good overview of what you are trying to achieve and how.

 It's time to map and count!